-Social Distortion took an extended hiatus following the release of Somewhere Between Heaven and Hell, returning in 1996 with White Light, White Heat, White Trash, which proved to be a moderate hit on MTV and modern-rock radio; former and drummer Chuck Biscuits made his debut on the album, following the departure of Reece.
-Live at the Roxy followed in 1998, and a year later issued a pair of solo albums, Cheating at Solitaire and the covers collection Under the Influences.
+Social Distortion took an extended hiatus following the release of Somewhere Between Heaven and Hell, returning in 1996 with White Light, White Heat, White Trash, which proved to be a moderate hit on MTV and modern-rock radio; former Black Flag and D.O.A. drummer Chuck Biscuits made his debut on the album, following the departure of Reece.
+Live at the Roxy followed in 1998, and a year later Ness issued a pair of solo albums, Cheating at Solitaire and the covers collection Under the Influences.
 Danell died February 29, 2000 of an apparent brain aneurysm; the guitarist was just 38-years-old.
 In the fall of 2000, Jonny Wickersham signed on as the group's new guitarist, and Charlie Quintana took over on drums from the often busy Biscuits.
 After extensive touring, the band went back into the studio in 2004 to record Sex, Love and Rock 'n' Roll.
 Another six years passed before Social D returned to recording.
-Produced by himself, 2011's glossy-but-muscular Hard Times and Nursery Rhymes featured a new lineup, with bassist Brent Harding and the son of Los Lobos’ David Hidalgo, drummer David Hidalgo Jr. joining Wickersham and .
+Produced by Mike Ness himself, 2011's glossy-but-muscular Hard Times and Nursery Rhymes featured a new lineup, with bassist Brent Harding and the son of Los Lobos’ David Hidalgo, drummer David Hidalgo Jr. joining Wickersham and Ness.

 Lucky Man Concerts & The Rialto Theatre Present